se-sic/VaRA-Tool-Suite/docs/source/tutorials/getting_started.rst

 This should generate the VaRA-TS config file as ``.varats.yaml`` as well as a BenchBuild config file ``benchbuild/.benchbuild.yml``.

 You are now ready to :ref:`run your first experiment <Running Experiments>`.

+Hint: You should also take a look at the other :ref:`tools <Tools Overview>`, which are offered by varats.